 - ESAs Are Welcome

-Housing providers must reasonably accommodate ESA owners even if their building has a strict policy that prohibits any type of pet on the premises.
-Under Fair Housing guidelines, housing providers such as condos, landlords, co-ops, and HOAs cannot charge any extra fees or deposits due to your need for an emotional support animal.
-ESAs are also exempt from other building restrictions relating to pets, such as those regarding size, weight, or breed of the animal.
+Landlords also cannot charge any extra fees or deposits due to your need for an emotional support animal.
+ESAs are also exempt from other building restrictions relating to pets, such as those regarding size, weight, breed, or animal species.

-Note that some landlords are exempt from these requirements: owner-occupied buildings with no more than four units and single-family houses sold or rented by the owner without using an agent do not need to comply with ESA rules.
+Note that landlords are exempt from Fair Housing rules in these four situations: (1) in owner-occupied buildings with no more than four units, (2) in single-family houses sold or rented by the owner without using an agent, (3) when the housing is operated by a religious organization, and (4) in private clubs that limit occupancy to members.

 Can my emotional support animal be in the common areas?